 - Slideshows from Summer Camp 2014

-Below is a short description of the different activities that your campers will be taking part in during their week at camp.
-It is very important that you and the other adults with your group attend the activities.
+Below is a short description of the different “fun time with counselor” activities that your campers will be taking part in during their week at camp.
+It is very important that you and the other adults with your group attend the "fun time with counselor" activities and color crew sessions.
 This is foremost for the health, safety and welfare of the campers.
-If a camper should be injured or need to take a time out, we need the agents and leaders assigned to help us out.
+If a camper should be injured or need to take a "time out", we need the agents and leaders assigned to help us out.
 Here are a few things to know about each class.

 All swimming is done in the ocean.
 The Tybee Island lifeguard and lead counselor will make the final decisions on swimming time if potentially dangerous water conditions exist.
 Eight agents and/or leaders (minimum) are needed in the water at all times.